Download ThoughtSpot JDBC Driver

 What Is a JDBC Driver?

-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by ThoughtSpot, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Understanding the JDBC URL

-Download the ThoughtSpot JDBC Driver
+The ThoughtSpot JDBC Driver

 ThoughtSpot is an AI-powered analytics platform with a natural language search interface for business data.
 It stores data in its own columnar engine (Falcon) and connects to cloud data warehouses like Snowflake, BigQuery, and Redshift via live query mode.

-ThoughtSpot JDBC Driver Details
+The ThoughtSpot JDBC URL

 • Required File(s): thoughtspot_jdbc42.jar (For Java 1.6+)